http-rs/tide/README.md

 ## TLS termination and reverse proxies

-Tide does not currently support TLS, and only supports HTTP/1.1.
+Tide's default backend currently does not support TLS, and only supports HTTP/1.1.

 ### To use with nginx